What is high blood pressure and how do I know I have it?

 The best way to know if you have high blood pressure is to get a doctor to take a measurement.
 That way they will be able to advise you on whether or not you should take blood pressure medication, make lifestyle alterations or do both.
 However, you don't need to take dramatic steps to lower your blood pressure - listed below are 7 easy lifestyle changes that you can make at home.

 1) Exercise regularly

-Exercising also helps you to loose excess fat and maintain a healthy weight which is another important factor concerning high blood pressure.
-If you’re not sure where to start or what exercise is right for you why not take our Get Active quiz for some ideas?
+Exercising also helps you to lose excess fat and maintain a healthy weight, which is another important factor concerning high blood pressure.
+If you’re not sure where to start or which exercise is right for you why not take our Get Active quiz for some ideas?